 I closed my eyes and took a deep breath before the ringing the bell to the Burrow.
 The sun was out, and it was far too hot to even comprehend doing something this stressful.
 The air seemed to boil.
-I couldn’t remember the last time it rained, and the wireless had been filled with warnings of drought and water shortages.
+I couldn’t remember the last time it rained, and the wireless had been filled with warnings of drought and water shortages, that wizards green lawns and working fountains would signal to the Muggles that something was afoot.
 I couldn’t remember the last time I had seen Amelie.

-Henrietta was stood next to me, and for once she was not wearing some hideously tight dress and high heels, but jeans and a t-shirt.
+Henrietta was stood next to me, and for once she was wearing jeans and a t-shirt.
 I had told her that no one would appreciate the way she dressed; apart from Hugo maybe, who would drool and stare at her.
 She had complained and cried, and had somehow still managed to pour make-up on her face without me looking.

-Our relationship had taken a distinct turn for the worse after I found out that she was only with me for my money and my obvious good looks (I wasn’t even sure about the latter).
+Our relationship had taken a distinct turn for the worse, despite our heart-to-heart.
 I would lurk around at the training centre until closing, or make sure I had seen every single one of my cousins for a long and meaningful discussion about their future careers.
 I would babysit Teddy and Victoire’s baby for hours on end.
 I would try and avoid Henrietta.
 It would be main priority.
 I even put it before pudding.

 “Are you sure I look okay?
 Please say if I don’t, because I think I look horrible.”